 Most of the settings you perform in the question properties dialog (see image in Example question card) affect all answer options of this question.
 It is important to understand that some configurations need to be identical for all answer options of a question (such as the data binding and the answer option type).
 That is why these parameters are set in the preferences of a question and then are valid for all answer options of this question.
-We have also structured this documentation around the effects of configuring a question to the corresponding answer options.
+This documentation is structured around the effects of configuring a question to the corresponding answer options.

 The question "Which gender do you have?" is placed within the stage "Gender".

 How to formulate questions